jamieobrett/isotopeBarplots/README.md

  Sample names syntax (you will need to carefully rename your IsoCorrectoR output columns and your metadata Name entries if needed):
  - No spaces or symbols other than "_" or "."
  - Start with a letter, not a number or symbol

+In master is the R script and example input and output files.